swaptacular/swpt_login/README.md

 MAIL_USE_SSL=False
 MAIL_USE_TLS=False

+# When set to "False" (the default is "True"), does not show any
+# CAPTCHAs.
+Normally, this should be "True".
+SHOW_CAPTCHA_ON_SIGNUP=True

 # Parameters for hCaptcha.
+Required if SHOW_CAPTCHA_ON_SIGNUP is
-You should obtain your own
+# "True".
+You should obtain your own "sitekey"/"sitekey secret" pair
-# "sitekey"/"sitekey secret" pair from https://www.hcaptcha.com/, and
+# from https://www.hcaptcha.com/, and put it here.
+Note that the
-# put it here.
-Note that the "sitekey secret" should be kept secret.
+# "sitekey secret" should be kept secret.
 CAPTCHA_SITEKEY=10000000-ffff-ffff-ffff-000000000001
 CAPTCHA_SITEKEY_SECRET=0x0000000000000000000000000000000000000000

-# When set to `False`, does not show any CAPTCHAs.
-Normally, this
-# should be `True`.
-SHOW_CAPTCHA_ON_SIGNUP=True

 # Parameters that determine how to obtain an user ID from the resource
 # server. "$SUPERUSER_CLIENT_ID" and "$SUPERUSER_CLIENT_SECRET" are